tmuzikova/tmuzikova/README.md

 - 👀 I’m interested in front-end development!
 - 🌱 I’m currently learning TypeScript & React
 - 📫 How to reach me: tereza.muzikova@gmail.com
-- ⚡ Fun fact: I have studied chemistry! what a twist haha

 <!---